DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/! Changelogs/pre-release versions changelog.md

 ## version 0.6.9-beta.4 (23.1.2025)

 * Changed config names for better readability in GMCM
-* "ModID" in entries and its duplicating with Discord help by:
+* "ModId" in entries and its duplicating with Discord help by:
   * `@spiderbuttons`
   * `@atravita`
   * `@chu2.718281828459045235360287471`